 Bullying can occur to anyone of any age and can have detrimental impacts on mental and physical health.
 Whether you've experienced bullying, bullied someone else, or witnessed bullying, understanding the impacts of this behavior can help you prevent it.

 Bullying is defined as "unwanted, aggressive behavior that involves a real or perceived power imbalance."
-Although this manner of ill conduct is generally thought to occur in elementary, middle, and high school, people of all ages can be the perpetrators, witnesses, or victims of bullying.
-According to Do Something, over three million students are the targets of bullies in the United States.
-While girls and boys in schools have both reported instances of bullying, the percentage of targeted girls is slightly higher than that of targeted boys.
+Although this manner of ill conduct is often thought to only occur in elementary, middle, and high school, people of all ages can be the perpetrators, witnesses, or survivors of bullying.
+According to Do Something, over three million students in the United States are the targets of bullies, which can harm their mental health, often resulting in mental health conditions like depression.
+While people of all genders experience bullying, girls, and women may be more at risk.

-The ascension of technology in the modern world has also created a new avenue for bullies to target their victims.
-Cyberbullying often occurs when people employ the use of the internet and various social media platforms to attack others.
-This can be done in a variety of forms, such as creating accounts purely for the sake of trolling, sending nasty messages, spreading untrue rumors, posting private information such as names, addresses, phone numbers, etc., and posting embarrassing photographs or videos with the intention of humiliating someone.
+The ascension of technology in the modern world has also created a new avenue for bullies to target others.
+Cyberbullying occurs when individuals employ the use of the internet and various social media platforms to harm others.
+This harm can take the form of trolling, sending unkind messages, spreading untrue rumors, doxing, or posting embarrassing photographs or videos to humiliate someone.
+Group cyberbullying can also occur.

-The aftermath of both bullying and cyberbullying is devastating.
-Countless studies regarding the impacts of this mistreatment have been done.
-In the worst cases, victims of bullying have taken their own lives.
-Over the past few years, bullying and the problematic aspects associated with this ill conduct have become more mainstream.
-More and more individuals have taken the liberty of speaking out and rightfully condemning the ceaseless mistreatment of others.
-However, there is still so much more work to be done.
+The aftermath of bullying and cyberbullying may be devastating.
+In the worst cases, survivors of bullying have taken their own lives.
+Over the past few years, bullying and the problematic aspects associated with this ill-conduct have become more mainstream.
+More individuals have spoken out and condemned the ongoing mistreatment of others.
+However, more steps can be taken.